vdclab/gene_presence_abscence/Readme.md

 module load conda
 ```

-After that the step are the in `Step 1: install Snakemake and Snakedeploy`
+After that the step are the same as in `Step 1: install Snakemake and Snakedeploy`, `Step 2: deploy workflow`, `Step 3: configure workflow`.

 ### Step 3: Running the workflow